tnightengale/ritual-tweepy-demo/README.md

 Future uses for this project include:
 * enabling restaurants to sign in with Oauth twitter credentials and automatically reply with a link to their restaurant on Ritual
-* collecting tweets about restaurants on Ritual's platform for furture analysis (eg. sentiment analysis or time-series analysis)
+* collecting tweets about restaurants on Ritual's platform for future analysis (eg. sentiment analysis or time-series analysis)
-* collecting information on twitter users who interact with restaurants on Ritual.
+* collecting information on twitter users who interact with restaurants on Ritual